prakharsdev/CyberCube/README.md

 ## Please note that there are two README files:

 - The README you are currently reading provides documentation specific to the project's ETL pipeline.
-- A second README, which provides detailed instructions and documentation specific to the API.
+- A second README, which provides detailed instructions and documentation specific to the API and it's test results.
 You can access it here ([Link](https://github.com/prakharsdev/CyberCube/tree/master/api#readme)).

 ## 1. Code Structure